Breast Reconstruction Surgery in Houston, Texas

 Flap reconstruction.
 An alternative approach to implant reconstruction involves creation of a skin flap using tissue taken from other parts of the body, such as the back, abdomen, or buttocks.

-Another flap technique uses tissue that is surgically removed from the abdomen, thighs, or buttocks and then transplanted to the chest by reconnecting the blood vessels to new ones in that region.
+Another flap technique, free flap, uses tissue that is surgically removed from the abdomen, thighs, or buttocks and then transplanted to the chest by reconnecting the blood vessels to new ones in that region.
 This procedure requires the skills of a plastic surgeon who is experienced in microvascular surgery as well.

 Regardless of whether the tissue is tunneled beneath the skin on a pedicle or transplanted to the chest as a microvascular flap, this type of surgery is more complex than skin expansion.
 Scars will be left at both the tissue donor site and at the reconstructed breast, and recovery will take longer than with an implant.
-On the other hand, when the breast is reconstructed entirely with your own tissue, the results are generally more natural and there are no concerns about a silicone implant.
+On the other hand, when the breast is reconstructed entirely with your own tissue, the results are generally more “natural”.
 In some cases, you may have the added benefit of a improved abdominal contour.

 Follow-up procedures.
 Most breast reconstruction involves a series of procedures that occur over time.
 Usually, the initial reconstructive operation is the most complex.
 Follow-up surgery may be required to replace a tissue expander with an implant or to reconstruct the nipple and the areola.
 Many surgeons recommend an additional operation to enlarge, reduce, or lift the natural breast to match the reconstructed breast.
 But keep in mind, this procedure may leave scars on an otherwise normal breast and may not be covered by insurance.